 Breed OverviewUnderstanding General Characteristics of Pit Bulls

-Contrary to popular belief, the term “Pit Bull” does not describe one particular breed; the term is used generically to identify dogs that people often refer to when discussing American Staffordshire Terriers, American Pit Bull Terriers, Staffordshire Bull Terriers, and several other breeds.
+Contrary to popular belief, the term “Pit Bull” does not describe one particular breed; rather, it is a broad term used to refer to canines that are frequently mentioned when discussing breeds such as American Staffordshire Terriers, American Pit Bull Terriers, Staffordshire Bull Terriers, and a number of other breeds.

 Pit bulls are wonderful, loving animals that deserve the chance to have a good life.
 They have physical and mental characteristics that make them excellent partners for responsible, active, and caring owners.
 These same outstanding qualities can, however, be challenging for people who don’t have a lot of experience with dog ownership or have limited understanding of the breed.
 Luckily, pit bulls are intelligent, very responsive to training, and, above all, eager to please.
 Therefore, pit bulls should be enrolled in obedience classes as soon as they are up-to-date on their shots.
 (Pit bulls are susceptible to parvovirus, so it is important that they receive all their vaccinations before coming into contact with other dogs or entering areas of high canine traffic.)
 A well-behaved pit bull is the best way to fight breed prejudice and misconceptions.